 12 August 2021

-VividQ continuously supports the best research in holographic display by hosting a graduate students team led by the company’s co-founder and Chief Scientist Dr Andrzej Kaczorowski.
-This week, the team – represented by EngD Candidate Aaron Demolder – brought the results of their work on highly realistic holographic displays to SIGGRAPH: the premier conference for computer graphics and interactive techniques.
+VividQ continuously supports the best research in holographic display by hosting graduate students, led by the company’s co-founder and Chief Scientist Dr Andrzej Kaczorowski.

-This research is crucial for virtual objects and scenes portraying materials from liquids to glass, to appear life-like, and shows how Computer-Generated Holography can achieve the highest level of realism in 3D displays.
+This research, supported by the research team at VividQ, is crucial for virtual objects and scenes portraying materials from liquids to glass, to appear life-like, and shows how Computer-Generated Holography can achieve the highest level of realism in 3D displays.

 Multi-depth rendering for holographic displays